OzzyD1/setu-karting-leaderboard/README.md

 ## Target Features

 -   Leaderboard split into 3 categories
+-   Authentication to allow certain users to update leaderboards
+-   NodeJS and Express for backend
-- Database to store students and their times
+-   MongoDB database to store students and their times